Guided simulation of conditioned chemical reaction networks: Choices for

 \begin{rem} Ideally, we would like to have $\bb{P}^{g}\left(LX(T)=v\right)=1$.
 For $g=g_\eps$ as in \Cref{lem:g_epsilon} this is not guaranteed.
 Essentially, the choice $C=\eps L{a}L^\T$ yields a process where $LX(t)$ hits $v$ at time $T+\eps$.
 Since the intensities are bounded from below and above, there is a positive probability of at least one reaction occurring in $(T,T+\eps)$ resulting in $LX(T)\neq v$.
 In \Cref{sec:equivalence} we discuss the case where $\eps=0$, which does yield $\bb{P}^{g}(LX(T)=v)=1$. \end{rem}

-\begin{rem} Comparing $g_{\mathrm{F}}$, $g_{\mathrm{LNAR}}$ and $g_\eps$, it is conceivable that $g_\eps$ will deviate most from $h$.
-From a computational point of view $g_\eps$ is most attractive, as can be seen from \eqref{eq:guided_rate_worked_out}.
+\begin{rem} Comparing $g_{\mathrm{F}}$, $g_{\mathrm{LNAR}}$ and $g_\eps$, it is {likely} that $g_\eps$ will deviate most from $h$.
+In particular when the drift and diffusion coefficient of the CLE are nonlinear, $g_\eps$ will likely deviate from $h$ the most leading to the guided paths deviating from the conditioned paths.
+However, from a computational point of view $g_\eps$ is most attractive, as can be seen from \eqref{eq:guided_rate_worked_out}.
 Moreover, in Section \ref{sec:simulations} it turns out that simulation of the guided process is simplified in case of $g_\eps$. \end{rem}

 \begin{rem} In dimension $1$, we derive a better intuition for the choice for $a$ from \eqref{eq:guided_rate_worked_out} and \eqref{eq:metric-1obs}.
 A small choice leads to a higher guided intensity, and thus a process arriving around $v$ quickly and likely to stay near $v$, while a large value of $a$ leads to trajectories that remain unaffected by $\alpha_\ell^{g_\eps}$ until $t$ approaches $T$.
-Ideally, we mimic trajectories under $\bb{P}^h$ and thus a good choice of $a$ ensures $g(0,x_0)\Psi_T(X)\ind\{LX(T)=v\}/g(T,X(T-))$ is large (with $\Psi_t(X)$ defined in Equation \eqref{eq:Psi}).
+Ideally, we mimic trajectories under $\bb{P}^h$ and thus a good choice of $a$ ensures $g(0,x_0)\Psi_T^g(X)\ind\{LX(T)=v\}/g(T,X(T))$ is large (with $\Psi_t^g(X)$ defined in Equation \eqref{eq:Psi}).
 This can be verified using Monte-Carlo simulation sampling $X$ under $\bb{P}^{g_\eps}$.
 Alternatively, a simple choice for $a$ is $a_{\mathrm{CLE}}(0,x_0)$ or, if we have a complete observation, $a=a_{\mathrm{CLE}}(T,v)$. \end{rem}